DunniAdenuga/learning-w-LLMs/backend/INFO.md

 }
 ```

+## Notes

-Note: The message will also show up directly on the terminal of your IDE.
-Any errors will also show up there.
+- **The message will also show up directly on the terminal of your IDE.** Any errors will also show up there.
-Note: All corresponding errors have a specific code given by OpenAI.
+- **All corresponding errors have a specific code given by OpenAI.**

+## Model Information

-##As of right now, the current model available is ChatGPT 3.5 Turbo
+As of right now, the current model available is **ChatGPT 3.5 Turbo**.